giovedì 19 giugno 2008

 However, Njegos's express wish was to be buried in a small chapel which he had built in his lifetime.
 This was done, but the original chapel was destroyed when the Austro-Hungarian army invaded Montenegro.
 Njegos's remains were then transferred into Cetinje Monastery and buried in the chapel rebuilt by King Alexander in 1920s.

-Contrary to Njegos's express wishes to be buried in that chapel, the then communist powers of Montenegro destroyed the chapel and built in its stead a monumental mausoleum in Viennese Se
+Contrary to Njegos's express wishes to be buried in that chapel, the then communist powers of Montenegro destroyed the chapel and built in its stead a monumental mausoleum in Viennese Secession style.

 However some protests erupted in 1970 with many famous Yugoslav public figures, of both Montenegrin and non-Montenegrin origin, complained it was a barbaric breaking of Njegos's last will.